-Knight maintains an active program of identifying potential products and companies that fit within its existing business model but that are located in select areas such as Israel, Russia, Sub-Saharan Africa and other countries outside the United States and Western Europe.
+Knight maintains an active program of identifying potential products and companies that fit within its existing business model, but that are located in select areas such as Israel, Romania, Russia, Sub-Saharan Africa, the Caribbean and other countries outside the United States and Western Europe.
 Knight intends to continue its growth by becoming an international specialty pharmaceutical company and believes that these countries provide potentially significant growth and value opportunities.
-Through its own internal business development efforts and, to a lesser extent, external consultants, the Corporation identifies these opportunities with each such target undergoing economic, legal, commercial, scientific and clinical review to further evaluate its fit within Knight's business plan and the likelihood of its future success.
-Knight currently has exclusive worldwide rights to Impavido® and the NeurAxon family of products.
+Through its own internal business development efforts, and, to a lesser extent, external consultants, the Corporation identifies these opportunities with each such target undergoing economic, legal, commercial, scientific and clinical review to further evaluate its fit within Knight's business plan and the likelihood of its future success.
+Knight's strategic investment in Medison was motivated in part to increase Knight's capacity to evaluate international opportunities.
+Knight currently has exclusive worldwide rights to Impavido® and the rights to several other products in select international markets.

-Knight manages substantially all of its international operations from its Barbados subsidiary, Knight Therapeutics (Barbados) Inc. In order to acquire and in-license products for international markets, Knight Therapeutics (Barbados) Inc. may develop, acquire or in-license products directly.
+Knight manages substantially all of its international operations from its Barbados subsidiary, Knight Therapeutics (Barbados) Inc. In addition, Knight's Israeli operations are managed from its Israeli subsidiary, Abir Therapeutics Ltd and its U.S. operations are managed from its U.S. subsidiary, Knight Therapeutics (USA) Inc. In order to acquire and in-license products for international markets, Knight Therapeutics (Barbados) Inc. and Abir Therapeutics Ltd may develop, acquire or in-license products directly.
 Additionally, the Corporation invests in life sciences venture capital funds in exchange for well-placed introductions to their network of companies in an effort to secure product rights to select international markets.
-Knight also lends capital to life sciences companies which, either directly or indirectly, helps secure international product rights.
+Knight also lends capital to life sciences companies without limit to geographic location which, either directly or indirectly, helps secure international product rights.